wireapp/wire-server/docs/src/how-to/install/team-feature-settings.md

         sndFactorPasswordChallenge:
           defaults:
             status: enabled
-            lockStatus: locked # note that the lockstatus is required and should be locked
+            lockStatus: locked
 ```

+Note that the lock status is required but has no effect, as it is currently not supported for team admins to enable or disable `sndFactorPasswordChallenge`.
+We recommend to set the lock status to `locked`.